As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 3.3.
 Ipoh 3 Days 2 Night Itinerary

-Staying longer in Ipoh means more opportunities to try Ipoh food!
-And this is where you can get out of Ipoh to explore other interesting places.
+Staying longer in Ipoh means more opportunities to try the food!
+And this is when you can start to get out of Ipoh to explore other places of interest.

 - Soak at the hot springs at Sunway’s Lost World of Tambun